Mali: France announces death of al-Qaeda leader as two UN peacekeepers killed | DW | 07.03.2022

 The nationalities of those killed and injured in the attack were not immediately released.

-Western nations participating in the international mission say the shifting situation on the ground may in fact compromise the 13,000-strong contingent, the annual mandate of which must be renewed this June.
-As with the French deployment to Mali, UN troops have been on the ground in the Sahel since 2013 in an effort to halt the advance of Islamists who began seriously challenging governments and civilians in the region in 2012.
+Western nations participating in the international mission have said the shifting situation on the ground may in fact compromise the 13,000-strong contingent, the annual mandate of which must be renewed this June.
+As with the French deployment to Mali, UN troops have been on the ground in the Sahel since 2013 in an effort to halt the advance of Islamic fighters who began seriously challenging governments and civilians in the region in 2012.

-MINUSMA troops have been heavily dependent upon French air and medical support throughout their mission, thus France's withdrawal from Mali, as well as the recent coup, has caused contributing nations such as Germany, Sweden and Denmark to rethink their commitment to it.
+MINUSMA troops have been heavily dependent upon French air and medical support throughout their mission.
+France's withdrawal from Mali, as well as the recent coup, has caused contributing nations such as Germany, Sweden and Denmark to rethink their commitment to it.

 js/msh (AFP, Reuters)